suggestied/docs/protocol/synopsis.md

 ### Oracle Feeder

-An **oracle feeder** is a designated Terra account responsible for providing an accurate and up-to-date price feed for a specific mAsset or whitelisted collateral and is the sole party that is permitted to update the registered reported price of the reflected asset.
-Because of its crucial role in the operational stability of mAssets, the oracle feeder is elected through governance and will be swiftly replaced by the community if ever it underperforms in its duties.
+An **oracle feeder** is a designated Ethereum account responsible for providing an accurate and up-to-date price feed for a specific mAsset or whitelisted collateral and is the sole party that is permitted to update the registered reported price of

 ## Tokens